jayhenry/Project0-Getting-Started/INSTRUCTION.md

 #### Nsight Debugging on Linux using Nsight Eclipse Edition

-1. Open your `cuda-getting-started` project in Nsight Eclipse Edition.
+1. Open your `cuda-gl-check` project in Nsight Eclipse Edition.
     * In the Project Explorer view, select your project to debug.
 Make sure the project executable is compiled and no error markers are shown on the project.
 2. Right click on the project and go to *Debug As > NVIDIA CUDA GDB Debugger* menu.
 3. You will be offered to switch perspective when you run debugger for the first time.
 Click “Yes”.
 Perspective is a window layout preset specifically designed for a particular task.